 Retrospectives help teams to:

-- Resolve any issues mid-project
+- Resolve issues early and often

 - Make continuous improvements by gathering and acting on feedback